LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 file containing clauses for the ``logtalk_library_path/2`` predicate needed for all available libraries (typically, using a :term:`settings file`, as discussed below).
-This allows us to load library source files or entire libraries without worrying about libraries paths, improving code portability.
+This allows us to load library source files or entire libraries without worrying about library paths, improving code portability.
 The directory paths on the second argument should always end with the path directory separator character.
-Most backend Prolog compilers allows the use of environment variables in the second argument of the ``logtalk_library_path/2`` predicate.
-Use of POSIX relative paths (e.g. ``'../'`` or ``'./'``) for top-level library directories (e.g. ``lgtuser`` in the example above) is not advised as different backend Prolog compilers may start with different initial working directories, which may result in portability problems of your loader files.
+Most backend Prolog compilers allow the use of environment variables in the second argument of the ``logtalk_library_path/2`` predicate.
+Use of POSIX relative paths (e.g. ``'../'`` or ``'./'``) for top-level library directories (e.g. ``lgtuser`` in the example above) is not advised, as different backend Prolog compilers may start with different initial working directories, which may result in portability problems of your loader files.

-This :term:`library notation` provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers but with a key difference: there is no fragile search mechanism and the Logtalk ``make`` can be used to check for duplicated library aliases.
-Multiple definitions for the same alias are problematic when using external dependencies as any third-party update to those dependencies can introduce file name clashes.
+This :term:`library notation` provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers but with a key difference: there is no fragile search mechanism, and the Logtalk ``make`` can be used to check for duplicated library aliases.
+Multiple definitions for the same alias are problematic when using external dependencies, as any third-party update to those dependencies can introduce file name clashes.
 Note that the potential for these clashes cannot be reliably minimized by a careful ordering of the ``logtalk_library_path/2`` predicate clauses